-Activity data are sourced from a range of Government statistics such as the HMRC Alcohol Bulletin and Defra Family Food Survey, together with industry-specific information from organisations such as the Scottish Whisky Association, Maltsters Association of GB and the Federation of Bakers.
+Activity data are sourced from a range of Government statistics such as the HMRC Alcohol Bulletin (HMRC, 2018c) and Defra Family Food Survey, together with industry-specific information from organisations such as the Scottish Whisky Association, Maltsters Association of GB and the Federation of Bakers.

-Emission factors for spirits manufacturing, brewing and bakeries are UK-specific and derived based on information supplied by industry.
+Emission factors for spirits manufacturing, and brewing are UK-specific and derived based on information supplied by industry.
 The NMVOC emitting processes on these sites are either mainly or entirely outside the scope of the IED, and there is little or no NMVOC emissions data for these sites, and the industry data are therefore considered more reliable.
-We have no industry data for sugar production but all of the UK plant recovering sugar from sugar beet report emissions in the PI, including very limited data for NMVOC emissions, and this is used as the basis of the UK inventory estimate.
-Emission factors for other significant sources are taken from the EMEP/EEA Guidebook (EMEP, 2016).
+No industry data for sugar production is obtained; but all of the UK plants which recover sugar from sugar beet report emissions in the PI.
+This includes very limited data for NMVOC emissions, and this is used as the basis of the UK inventory estimate.